uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of
 packages&gt; is EQUAL to '0' (zero)
-THEN no further data group &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM- PACKAGING&gt; with a value not equal to '0' (zero) in the data item &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of packages&gt; is specified for this data group &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;.
+THEN in this &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt; any other occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM- PACKAGING.Number of packages&gt; shall be EQUAL to “0” (zero).

 **Technical Description**

 IF /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging/numberOfPackages is EQUAL to<br />
 '0' (zero)<br />
-THEN no further data group /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging with a<br />
-value not equal to '0' (zero) in the data item<br />
-/<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging/numberOfPackages is specified for<br />
-this data group /<span>&#42;</span>/HouseConsignment/ConsignmentItem.
+THEN in this /<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem any other occurrence of<br />
+/<span>&#42;</span>/Consignment/HouseConsignment/ConsignmentItem/Packaging /numberOfPackages shall be<br />
+EQUAL to “0” (zero).

 ## R0220